Rendering

 commandEncoder Current frame’s GPUCommandEncoder

-source, target, canvas Slot surfaces (texture + view + dimensions + format)
+source, target, canvas Slot surfaces (texture + view + dimensions + format). canvas is logical when a final color pipeline is active.

 input, output Resolved surfaces for this pass